MattScarthSaunders/discovery_service-techtest/README.md

 Kill the app in the terminal with your usual command (`ctrl+c` usually).
 Again, you should see confirmation in the terminal, this time that it has ceased running.

-Run `npm run stop:dev` if running in dev mode, or just `npm stop` if running containerised version.
+Run `npm stop` if running containerised version.
+Dev mode will auto-close

 ## Test